2012 South American Rugby Championship "C"

-The Confederación Sudamericana de Rugby (CONSUR) Championship C Division Championship took place between 2–8 December 2012 at Estadio de la Democracia in Guatemala City, Guatemala.
-This was the first time CONSUR has run a 3rd division championship.
+The Confederación Sudamericana de Rugby (CONSUR) Championship C Division Championship took place between 2 and 8 December 2012 at Estadio de la Democracia in Guatemala City, Guatemala.
+This was the first time CONSUR had run a 3rd division championship.

-Guatemala hosted Costa Rica, Ecuador and El Salvador, with the tournament played over three games days.
+Guatemala hosted Costa Rica, Ecuador and El Salvador, with the tournament played over three game days.
 The tournament was conducted as a single round robin tournament.

-Due to visa and travel issues, only 8 players from the Ecuador team had arrived by the first game day.
+Due to visa and travel issues, only eight players from the Ecuador team had arrived by the first game day.
 As such, a game between Guatemala and a mix of the Ecuadorian players and local players was played as an exhibition game, which resulted in a 40-0 victory for the Guatemala national team.
 The game was officially awarded to Guatemala as a walkover, by a score of 5-0.

-Costa Rica were the champions of the tournament, beating Guatemala in the final round to win the championship.
+Costa Rica were the champions of the tournament, beating Guatemala in the final round.
 Guatemala were runners up, with Ecuador finishing third, after a victory over El Salvador on the final day.